pornin/DDer/README.md

 (nominally a hash output) starts with bytes 0x04 0x12, then it will "look like" a DER-encoded `OCTET STRING` and will be decoded as such.
 In practice, this occurs very rarely.

+DDer takes care not to use a sub-object if MDer would not reencode the value exactly.
+Such things may happen because many encoding variants are accepted (e.g. endianness in character strings, minimality of integer values, BER indefinite lengths...) but not transcribed in the text output of DDer.
+If the output would not be reencoded exactly, then hexadecimal output is produced instead of a sub-object.

+### Checks on Strings

 DDer and MDer check that string contents match their respective types.
 Therefore, if you want to produce (for testing reasons) an "invalid"